vars1ty/AppleMusicWebView2/README.md

+# Fork Information
+Main changes are just cleanups and making the RPC look better.

+All credits still goes to the original developer for making thos possible (btw Apple, fix iTunes so it isn't so unstable and maybe people will use it)

 # Apple Music (WebView2)

 This is the Apple Music webapp, in a WebView2 (Microsoft Edge - Chromium) container.
 Integrated with Discord Rich Presence.